climatenews/services/README.md

 ```

-# Triggering a new Docker build
+# Triggering a new Docker image build
 ```bash
 git tag -a v0.0.7 -m "about updates" && git push origin v0.0.7